Conspiracy of the Duke of Medina Sidonia (1641)

 In 1641, Andalusian nobles conspired against King Philip IV.

-The Andalusian independentist conspiracy in 1641 was an alleged conspiracy of Andalusian nobility for Andalusia to secede from Spain.
+In 1641, the ninth Duke of Medina Sidonia and the sixth Marquis of Ayamonte allegedly conspired to set up the duke as an independent king of Andalusia, inspired by the Portuguese revolt of 1640.
 The conspiracy was brought to an end in summer 1641 after the plans of rebellion were discovered.

-The alleged architects of the conspiracy were Gaspar Alonso Pérez de Guzmán, Ninth Duke of Medina Sidonia, and Francisco Manuel Silvestre de Guzmán, Sixth Marquis of Ayamonte.
-It has been interpreted that their intent was to lead an Andalusian uprising against King Philip IV of Spain and to install as monarch of Andalusia the duke himself, a member of one of Spain's oldest noble families, the House of Medina Sidonia.

 After more than three-and-a-half centuries, aspects of the episode remain unclear, and controversy about the conspiracy remains.

 The questionable nature of the conspiracy

 Philip IV, portrayed by Diego de Velázquez.

 Because the conspiracy was cut short, the true motives and ideas of the Andalusian nobles remain less than clear.
 The traditional interpretation is that nobles seeking power for themselves united in a secessionist movement similar to the movement in Portugal and the one in Catalonia.

 Another possibility is that they wanted to remove the king's favorite Gaspar de Guzmán, Count-Duke of Olivares from the government, to solve the economic crisis caused by Spain's ambitions in Europe, lower taxes, and hand back a healthier Andalusia to Philip.
 Their intent may have been a coup d'état originating in Andalusia, but not necessarily independentist in intent.

 Luisa Isabel Álvarez de Toledo, descendant of the duke and 21st holder of the title of the dukedom of Medina Sidonia, proposes yet another possibility: that there never was a conspiracy among these powerful Andalusian nobles, and that this was all a projection of the Count-Duke of Olivares provoked by envy that the king's favorite felt for the Duke of Medina Sidonia: the Count-Duke was a member of the House of Olivares, a minor branch of the House of Medina Sidonia.
 According to this theory, the Duke of Medina Sidonia never attacked Portugal, not because of a pact with his brother-in-law, the Portuguese king, but because of the weakness of the Spanish army on the Huelva frontier, a mere 3,000 men.